dwrik/StaffTracker/README.md

 # StaffTracker

-StaffTracker is an out of the box backend solution for staff tracking and management.
+StaffTracker is an out-of-the-box backend solution for staff tracking and management.

 Implemented using a fully containerized architecture, it allows anyone with docker installed on their system to get up and running in a matter of seconds.
 Key features include:
 - Department management
 - Employee management

 ## Architecture

-The application has been built from the ground up using a microservices architecture using Java based Spring Boot applications.
-The applications communicate with each other through HTTP REST calls or through asynchronous messaging depending on the use case.
+The application has been built from the ground up using a microservices architecture with Java based Spring Boot applications.
+The applications communicate with each other either through HTTP REST calls or through asynchronous messaging depending on the use case

 ### Services

 There are a total of 14 services containing 4 core microservices and 10 other supporting services spanning concerns like persistence, messaging, logging and monitoring.

 #### Microservices